Thomas is depicted as the youngest disciple.

 Jesus provides the pathway for the re-emergence of the spiritual man.
 This re-emergence becomes the daily walk, sowing good seeds, good deeds, and speaking and moving in the spirit.
 Jesus points to the pathway of what you will be.
 Thus, Jesus knew the implications should this awakening dawn upon the individual.
 He points to the Way, the future of your soul if you will, as each begins to walk with Him in this journey.
 When the lion is a scourge, a killer, and a consumer of souls, and if we observe man as spirit-man consuming this scourge of character (the lion, the beast), we see the direction Jesus indicates.

-[As an aside, resting in the spirit allows for balance, so one should not take the above as a description of constant engagement with man’s mortal nature.
-That would be exhausting and would depress the soul besides.
-It is not you who does the work, it is the spirit.
-The vision for this pathway should provide time for insight, rest, restoration, and rejuvenation.
-Let the spirit lead the way.]
+Resting in the spirit allows for balance, so one should not consider the above a description of constant engagement with man’s mortal nature.
+That would be exhausting and would depress the soul.
+Besides, it is not you who does the work but the spirit.
+The vision for anyone’s pathway should provide time for insight, rest, restoration, and rejuvenation.
+The spirit may move in an instant, but for the harvest to mature, it may take time.

 (Th.
 8) And he said, “The man is like a wise fisherman who cast his net into the sea and drew it up from the sea full of small fish.
 Among them, the wise fisherman found a fine large fish.
-He threw all the small fish back into the sea and chose the large fish without difficulty.
+He threw all the small fish back into the sea and easily chose the large fish.
 Whoever has ears to hear, let him hear.”

 *Matthew 13.3-9; Mark 4.9; Luke 8.8; Law of Unconscious Growth

-This saying deals with where you are planting your spiritual seed.
-Will it grow a good crop, and when harvested provide bounty?
-It also deals with preparation, where you stand on your pathway, and with attitudes within the soul nature (“choked…worms”).
-Contrarily, are you generally loving-forgiving toward your fellow man, sincere of spiritual application, and other similar attributes—where the seed of spirit can take root and grow?
+The Thomas 9 saying deals with where you are planting your spiritual seed, and questions each person as to their nature.
+Will your seed grow a good crop and, when harvested, provide bounty?
+The saying also deals with preparation, where you stand on your pathway, and with attitudes within the soul nature (“choked…worms”).
+Contrarily, are you generally loving-forgiving toward your fellow man, sincere in spiritual application, and other similar attributes, where the seed of spirit can take root and grow?
 Otherwise, the soul nature will not produce fruit, or the crop will be stunted.

 Birds usually carry a negative connotation.
 No one casts seed on a roadway.
 Only refuse will be thrown upon the road, for seed cannot grow there.
-This brief passage indicates a person who sees no worth in spiritual acumen or performance, hence he deems these seeds as worthless, and he is uncaring.
+This brief passage indicates a person who sees no worth in spiritual acumen or performance; hence, he deems these seeds worthless and the person uncaring.
 Birds can easily see such seeds and will land to pluck them up.
-Ravens, for instance, are birds who will take all that is cast aside.
+Ravens, for instance, are birds that will capture all that is cast aside.

 (10) Jesus said, “I have cast fire upon the world, and see, I am guarding it until it blazes.”

-This scripture provides insight into the revolutionary consciousness Jesus presents.
-This scripture does not mince words.
-Jesus knows full well that what he brings at the behest of the Father will inflame the soul and bring the soul to the needed confrontation with the spirit.
-This fire rages for what the spirit craves for the soul, freedom.
+This scripture provides insight into Jesus’ revolutionary consciousness.
+It does not mince words.
+Jesus knows full well that what he brings at the Father’s behest will inflame the soul and bring the soul to the needed introduction to the spirit.
+This fire rages for what the spirit craves for the soul: spirit-awakening.
 Jesus’ work would strike at the very heart of man in mind, will, and emotions.

-This fire cannot be of value unless it is kindled in the soul.
+This fire cannot be of value unless it is kindled.
 Not kindled, it would become degraded into an earthly message instead of a celestial one.
-Further, we can glimpse within the work of Jesus, miracles for one, and observe the contentiousness Jesus knew he would create.
-Each soul will have to come to the measure of the fire kindled in his or her soul.
-It may seem daunting as a whole but a pathway is provided.
+Further, we can glimpse Jesus’ miracle ministry for one and observe the contentiousness Jesus knew he would create.
+Each soul must come to the measure of the fire kindled in their soul.
+It may seem daunting, but the spirit provides the pathway.
 This confrontation is unavoidable and will force a choice—an acceptance or a denial.
 The reader might wish to take a few moments and look with diligence at what fires burn in his soul: some fires consume like the lion, mortal, lusting, and violent, whereas the cleansing fire provides peace and deliverance.

-We cannot be sure that Jesus immediately knew this fire would spread into the world.
-Later we see that he did understand that it would, for he tells the disciples to take this message of change (repentance) unto all the world and to do so in his name.
+We cannot be sure that Jesus immediately knew this fire would spread worldwide.
+Later, we see that he understood that it would, for he told the disciples to take this message of repentance to all the world and to do so in his name.

 *

-This concludes Part One in the discussion of the Gospel of Thomas.
-It is hoped that these scriptures will be prayed upon so the spirit may provide personal revelation for you.
-This work is not intended to be an intellectual exercise.
-Like other articles, it is to be studied with the individual spirit engaged and has been written to spur direct knowing in the spirit.
-Revelation knowledge becomes critical at some point in everyone’s soul development, an understanding more as a living reality rather than intellectuality.
-This work, it is hoped, will open many doors for those who Walk in The Way.
+Hopefully, people will pray upon the above scriptures so the spirit may provide personal revelation.
+Like other articles, it is to be studied with the individual spirit engaged.
+It is written to spur direct knowing in the spirit and is not intended as an intellectual exercise.
+Revealed knowledge becomes critical at some point in everyone’s soul development, an understanding more as a living reality than an intellectual one.
+This work, hopefully, will open many doors for those who walk in The Way.

 When comparing scripture, we sometimes view a more extrapolated theology than in Thomas.
-It would seem that Thomas would have less enthusiasm toward the fundamentalist message, particularly Jn.
+Thomas seems less enthusiastic toward the fundamentalist message, particularly in Jn.
 3: 15-17, which gives us the scripture (15) “that whosoever believeth in him should not perish, but have everlasting life; (16) that God so loved the world, that he gave his only begotten son; and (17) that the world through him might be saved.”
-In context, the first part is usually interpreted as a belief teaching, solely; its second emphasis denotes personal attribution, and there Thomas would be more satisfied.
-Belief has its value on the pathway and shares an important place with faith.
-Both belief and faith are foundational and basically initiate all people’s pathway.
+In context, the first part is usually interpreted solely as a belief teaching; its second emphasis denotes personal attribution, and with this second part, Thomas would be more satisfied.

-Thomas might view the scripture “through him might be saved” as an understanding that through Jesus’ ways or teachings, the world might be saved.
+Thomas might view the scripture “through him might be saved” as an understanding that the world might be saved through Jesus’ ways or teachings.
 This message mainly dealt with repentance, or the return to godly character.
 It also submits attribution to his person, meaning Jesus.
 This personnel attribution becomes the linchpin of later Christian conversion.
-In either case, the John scripture seems to exist within isolation, as there is not a similar statement so succinctly put, and it does seem to have a strong Pauline flavor.
-Because it was written later (c.
+In either case, the John scripture seems to exist within isolation, as there is no similar statement so succinctly put, and it does seem to have a strong Pauline flavor.
+Because the Gospel of John was written later (c.
 A.D 90), some scholars feel that Pauline adherents had redacted John.
 Pauline converts had two generations of influence before the John manuscript came to light.
-Even so, the early church was Essene-oriented and dealt with the standards of godly character and the overall Good News that does not impugn sin against you.
+Even so, the early church was Essene-oriented and dealt with the standards of godly character and the Good News that sin is no longer impugned against you.
+You are forgiven, but you must repent (change), and as mentioned, these changes should reflect the positive.

-[Another personal note, I do not disdain Orthodoxy; belief and faith can move mountains, and love-forgiveness remain mainstays of the Orthodox Pauline message.
-Paul also discusses identity and the transference into the new man Jesus describes (Romans).
-That’s some heavy lifting, for the people knew very little.
+Love-forgiveness remains a mainstay of the Orthodox Pauline message.
+Paul also discusses identity and the transference into the new man, the born-again man, whom Jesus describes (Romans).
 Some accuse Paul of being a Pharisee in sheep’s clothing.
 However, Paul left Damascus and went to Arabia, the town of Nazara most likely, and received the same basic priestly training all Essene priests undergo (7 years), including Jesus.
 Paul moved the Jewish Messiah rooted in the Torah to a universal Messiah (Christ), of which the Jewish signature must now fall away.
-The lament of Paul that he can only give them milk instead of meat indicates more could have been given, but we shall never know what he wanted to tell them.
-Paul is also accredited with many healings.]
+Paul’s lament that he can only give them milk instead of meat indicates that Paul could have given them more, but we shall never know what he wanted to tell them.
+Paul is also credited with being God’s instrument in many healings.

-We do see in Thomas a general theme of internal agreement, and perhaps he does the best job of tying other gospels to the three synoptic gospels.
+We see a general theme of internal agreement in Thomas, and perhaps he does the best job of tying other gospels to the synoptic gospels.
 Many scholars believe Thomas is the seminal gospel for Mark, Matthew, and Luke.
 We also know that Thomas, Matthew, and Philip were given responsibility for organizing the written work or putting down in writing the teachings of Jesus.
-With this effort comes the narrative gospel but also the cognitive gospel.
-We see belief emphasized within the narrative gospels more so.
-Realization is more emphasized in Thomas.
+With this effort comes the narrative gospel and the cognitive gospel.
+We see belief emphasized more within the narrative gospels.
+Realization, spirit-interpreted insight, is more noted in Thomas.

 We begin to see various mysteries revealed—the parable of the sower, the wise fisherman, the pearl of great value, and that he who thinks they are wise may need to begin again (old man and the child, first and last).
-That is one reason Thomas is given a special place in this work.
-It goes to the heart of Jesus’ teaching, which is seen as knowledge and performance, wise choosing, and other similar attributes.
-In essence, he gives us some of the teaching not given to the public; his work resides with those more interested in the deeper study.
-He writes specifically what Jesus said, providing new understanding while also providing sources for other gospel statements.
+That is one reason Thomas is given a special place on this website.
+Thomas goes to the heart of Jesus’ teaching, which is understood as knowledge and performance, wise choosing, and other similar attributes.
+He gives us some of the teachings not given to the public; his work resides with those more interested in deeper study.
+Thomas provides new understanding while also providing sources for other gospel statements.

 For the rabbit and the lion in each of us, press on.